sag7221/Amazon_Vine_Analysis/README.md

 Analyze Amazon reviews written by members of the Amazon Vine program

 ### Overview
-Analyze Amazon reviews written by members of the paid Amazon Vine program and then compare with unpaid members.
+Determine if there is bias towards favorable reviews from paid Vine members.
+For this we analyze Amazon reviews written by members of the paid Amazon Vine program and then compare with unpaid members.
-For this we have created dataframes for those who are paid Vine members and another dataframe for unpaid users who have written 5-star reviews.
-We have analyzed if there is any bias towards those who are paid Vine members.

 ### Results